BlueSkys643/Java-Assignment-010/README.md

 ## Part 2 - Public VS Static
 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+#### Static methods do not need an object to be called.
+They work well for doing a task.
+#### Public methods need to have an object created then called to work.
+They work well for objects

 ## Part 3 - Dogs
 * View the image below, and from the image, construct a Java file **Dog** that mirrors the diagrammed class and the 3 dog objects.